 We considered two different setups for the BS energy model.
-The first, denoted as HLP (high load proportionality), models more recent macro BS architectures characterized by high modularity, which allows a power consumption that is more sensitive to the amount of traffic served by the BS.
-Specifically, we considered a fixed energy consumption accounting for 36% of the overall energy consumed [17].
-The second class of BSs, denoted as LLP (low load proportionality), is characterized by a fixed component accounting for the vast majority of the overall energy consumption (set to 75% [17]).
+The first, denoted as HLP (high load proportionality) models more recent UMa architectures characterized by high modularity, which allows a power consumption more sensitive to the amount of traffic served by the BS.
+Specifically, we considered a fixed energy consumption accounting for 36% of the overall energy consumed [16].
+The second class of BSs, denoted as LLP (low load proportionality), is characterized by a fixed component accounting for the vast majority of the overall energy consumption (set to 75%).
 In both cases, we assumed a transmit power of 20 W, and a bandwidth of 20 MHz [19].
-In our evaluation, in addition to full NS, we consider the following network sharing strategies:

-- No sharing: In this scenario, each MNO serves only its subscribers independently of the other MNOs, thus without sharing its network resources.
-Each MNO adopts sleep strategies to adapt the fraction of its active BSs to the actual demand. - Operator switch off: Only the network of one operator is active, and it serves users from all operators.
+In our evaluation, in addition to full NS, we consider the following network sharing strategies: No sharing where each MNO serves only its subscribers independently of the other MNOs, thus without sharing its network resources.
+Each MNO adopts sleep strategies to adapt the fraction of its active BSs to the actual demand, and Operator switch off where only the network of one operator is active, and it serves users from all operators.